TwitchPlaysBF2/Localization_Files_BF2/README.md

-# My Localization Files for BF2
+Localization Files for BF2 by TwitchPlaysBF2